GSA/digitalgov.gov/content/news/2015/04/2015-04-06-the-content-corner-should-you-be-podcasting.md

 slug: the-content-corner-should-you-be-podcasting
 date: 2015-04-06 10:00:34 -0400
 title: 'The Content Corner: Should You Be Podcasting?'
-summary: 'Along a somewhat personal journey (that you have chosen to join) to better define the term content,  I’ve stumbled upon the puzzle of podcasts.
-Full disclosure: I have never been and most likely will never be a consumer of podcasts, ten years ago or today.
-I tried several times to listen to &ldquo;Serial&rdquo; and my'
+summary: 'Along a somewhat personal journey (that you have chosen to join) to better define the term content,  I’ve stumbled upon the puzzle of podcasts.'
 authors:
   - tyrus-manuel
 topics: